YEAR OF INQUIRY 2019-2020

 ~ Michael Singer

-GRACE BELL, Facilitator of Year of Inquiry
+GRACE BELL, Certified Facilitator of The Work

 My name is Grace Bell, and I’m a regular everyday person, who sometimes has painful, discouraging stories about life (good ones too, but I wanted to keep those).
 I found The Work of Byron Katie around 2003 when I read Loving What Is.
 It was a complete and total relief to find such a simple tool for questioning mind, thinking, and stress.